-Websites across the internet are littered with ads exclaiming absurd statements like “CBD oil brought this dead 97 years old come back to life AND THEN HELPED THEM RUN A MARATHON” and “The Thing Doctors Don’t Want You To Know About CBD Oil”.
+Websites across the internet are littered with ads exclaiming absurd statements like “CBD oil brought this dead 97 year old back to life AND THEN HELPED THEM RUN A MARATHON” and “The Thing Doctors Don’t Want You To Know About CBD Oil”.
 These grandiose claims, while hilarious, do little to help people understand whether they might benefit from introducing CBD oil supplementation into their daily routine.
 In fact, such grand statements are likely off-putting for the vast majority of people.

 CBD v THC